 A night in Carson City isn’t complete without a meal at Sassafras Eclectic Food Joint.
 Carson City marketing manager, Lydia Bruegge, suggests the Asian Chicken Tacos, with jicama “tortillas.”The menu is full of inventive dishes, but crowd favorites like pizza and burgers also shine here.

 Fans of the TV show Bonanza will already know all about Virginia City, the western town it’s based off of, located 30 minutes outside of Carson City.
-Board the V&T Railway in Carson City for an all-day adventure.
+During normal summer seasons, you can board the V&T Railway in Carson City for an all-day adventure.
 The train will take passengers to Virginia City for a three-hour stop to explore the Old West town before returning to Carson City.

 “It’s a really beautiful ride,” Bruegge says.
 “It’s one of the most famous shortlines [a short-distance passenger train] in American history, and you’ll often see wild horses out the window.”

 Specialty trains, like the summer scenic Toast of the Canyon Train and the holiday Polar Express Train run seasonally.
 Due to COVID-19, the railway is shut down for the 2020 season.
 Check back in 2021 for the up-to-date schedule.

 In the meantime, head to the railway's Eastgate Depot where you can rent a rail bike - a perfect way to social distance.
 These bikes are designed for small, individual groups to peddle along the railway tracks through the beautiful Carson River Canyon.
 These bikes include a motor assist so you'll be able to easily tackle the 2% grade.